Jesterhearts/ratatui-wgpu/README.md

    so doesn't turn out to be so bad.
 8. tiny-skia: I don't want to implement path stroking & filling by hand, and this library is reasonably small and well maintained.
+9. unicode-bidi: I don't want to implement the unicode bidi algorithm by hand, and even if I did, most of the code would be based on a implementation like this anyways.
+This performs well enough even though cells have to be concatenated into a single string for processing.
+There are smarter ways to to this processing I'm sure, but I'll optimize when I need to.
-9. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
+10. unicode-width: I need to access the width of characters to figure out row layout and implementing this myself seems silly.
 This is already pulled in by ratatui, so it doesn't really increase the size of the dependency tree.